carlosandfound/Voting-System/Project2/Readme.md

 The program can be run in any folder in the linux terminal window and the generated output files will be generated in this same directory level.
 There are two ways to run the program.

 1.)
 Specifying the filname as a command-line argument:
 - In IntelliJ, it's assumed that the .csv ballot file is in the same directory level as the .java class files.
 If the ballot file is within a sub-folder of the current directory, the specified filename must also contain the sub-folder name.
-For example if the program is run in /Project2/src, and the ballot file 'test.csv' is in the sub-folder 'testing' (i.e. /Project2/src/testing, the filename provided must be 'testing/test.csv' instead of just 'test.csv'.
+For example if the program is run in Project2/src, and the ballot file 'test.csv' is in the sub-folder 'testing' (i.e. Project2/src/testing, the filename provided must be 'testing/test.csv' instead of just 'test.csv'.
 This also applies to a linux terminal window command.
-- If the ballot isn't anywhere within the current directory holding all the class files, the full path name of the file must be provided as the filename.
+- If the ballot isn't anywhere within the current directory holding the class files, the full path name of the file must be provided as the filename.

 2.)
-Not specifying the filname as a command-line argument and instead proving it through the GUI prompt:
+Not specifying the filname as a command-line argument and instead providing it through the GUI prompt:
 - Providing the filename through the GUI window's text field (i.e. "Enter Filename" option) works exactly like specifying the filename as a command-line argument (see section above)
 - Providing the filename through the GUI window's search-for-file option (i.e. "Search for File" option) can handle a file in any directory (i.e. the ballot file doesn't have to be in the same directory as the one holding the class files)